Rory Mullan MA (Cantab), CTAE-mail: email@example.com

-Rory is recommended as a leading junior tax barrister in the 2015 edition of the Legal 500 (Tax: Corporate) which carries the comment that: " ‘He is phenomenally intelligent and very versatile.’"
+Rory is recommended as a leading junior tax barrister in the 2017 edition of the Legal 500:

-Rory has also been selected for Tax Journal's 40 under 40 Ones to Watch in Tax for 2015 where he is praised for having "attention to detail ... yet can see the wood for the trees" and being "frighteningly intelligent and also very hard working".
+Rory was selected for Tax Journal's 40 under 40 Ones to Watch in Tax for 2015 where he is praised for having "attention to detail ... yet can see the wood for the trees" and being "frighteningly intelligent and also very hard working".

 Rory is co-author of The Interaction of EU Treaty Freedoms and the UK Tax Code (Key Haven Publications November 2011).